eco-stake/zabbix-templates/README.md

 ## Tendermint Node

-This template provides the base attributes, config and triggers of a Tendermint node, i.e. a non-validator node.
+This template provides the base attributes, config and triggers of a Tendermint node, including validators.
 Data is sourced from the nodes RPC server.

 [View XML](https://raw.githubusercontent.com/eco-stake/zabbix-templates/master/tendermint-node/tendermint-node.xml)